 The Company pledges its Financial instruments owned to collateralize repurchase agreements and other secured financings.
 Pledged financial instruments that can be sold or repledged by the secured party are identified as Financial instruments owned (pledged to various parties) in the Company's consolidated statement of financial condition.
-At December 31, 2015 the carrying value of Financial instruments owned by the Company that have been loaned or pledged to counterparties where those counterparties do not have the right to sell or repledge the collateral were \$24,903.
+At December 31, 2016 the carrying value of Financial instruments owned that have been loaned or pledged to counterparties, where those counterparties do not have the right to sell or repledge the collateral was \$31,894.